Barometre-de-la-Science-Ouverte/bso3-techdoc/doc/scope_and_sharing.md

 This is however not a standard dataset citation, although the location of some data used in the research work is supported.

-Very similar, we can see reference to a large project/collaboration/experiments (*collaboration* in the sense of HEP or Astronomy, such as ATLAS, CMS, LHCb), for actually referencing data produced/shared by the collaboration and not the collaboration itself.
+Very similar, we can see references to a large project/collaboration/experiments (*collaboration* in the sense of HEP or Astronomy, such as ATLAS, CMS, LHCb), for actually referencing data produced/shared by the collaboration and not the collaboration itself.

 - Reference to an **entry in a database**, for instance via a unique identifier such as an accession number.
 The dataset here is defined by the combination of the data service and the identifier.